-Walter Isaacson is a Professor of History at Tulane.
-He is the past CEO of the Aspen Institute, where he is now a Distinguished Fellow, and has been the chairman and CEO of CNN and the editor of TIME magazine.
+Walter Isaacson is a Professor of History at Tulane and former president and CEO of the Aspen Institute, a nonpartisan educational and policy studies institute based in Washington, DC.
+He has been the chairman and CEO of CNN and the editor of TIME magazine.

 Isaacson’s most recent biography, Leonardo da Vinci (Oct.
 2017), offers new discoveries about Leonardo’s life and work, weaving a narrative that connects his art to his science.
 He is the author of The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution (2014), Steve Jobs (2011), Einstein: His Life and Universe (2007), Benjamin Franklin: An American Life (2003), and Kissinger: A Biography (1992), and coauthor of The Wise Men: Six Friends and the World They Made (1986).